-BOFA - Bornholms Affaldssselskab
+BOFA - Bornholms Affaldsselskab

 BOFA is Bornholm's waste company that operates the island's recycling centres, waste-to-energy plants and landfill.